Training in chemical pathology

 The science route

-To train to be a consultant clinical scientist specialising in chemical pathology, you’ll first need to become a qualified clinical scientist.
-You can then enter Higher Specialty Specific Training (HSST) in chemical pathology.
+To train to be a consultant clinical scientist specialising in clinical biochemistry, you’ll first need to become a qualified clinical scientist.
+You can then enter Higher Specialty Specific Training (HSST) in clinical biochemistry.